 Our online applications utilize secured two-way transactions and the ability to conduct transactions through a 256-bit Secure Sockets Layer (SSL) Server.
 This technology uses the public-and-private key encryption system which also includes the use of a digital certificate authentication of the network server.

 - In Storage: HIC’s robust security solution provides for the highest level of protection for confidential data in storage.
-All sensitive data is encrypted in storage and HIC follows the Payment Card Industry’s Data Security Standard (PCI DSS) for storage of all eCommerce transactions.
+All sensitive data is encrypted in storage and HIC follows the PCI DSS for storage of all eCommerce transactions.
 HIC uses state of the art firewall technology to mitigate the risk of unauthorized access by outside users.
 Our applications use robust authentication systems and protect that authentication to minimize the opportunity for intruders to gain access to login information.
-Our security policies and protocols, combined with our intrusion detection methods, ensure that State information is protected.
+Our security policies and protocols, combined with our intrusion detection methods, ensure that state information is protected.

 Integrity of Data